Initial Data Visualization

 • Avoid overloading colors and focus on a harmonious palette to maintain clarity.

-For more, check and out.
+• For more, check this and this out.